Facebook hits 2 billion user mark

-BRIEF-Crossamerica Partners says Couche-Tard acquired all of membership interests of sole member of CrossAmerica GP LLC

-* Says couche-tard acquired all of membership interests of sole member of crossamerica gp llc

-June 27 Facebook Inc Chief Executive Mark Zuckerberg said on Tuesday that the social media network had 2 billion monthly users.
+June 27 (Reuters) - Facebook Inc Chief Executive Mark Zuckerberg said on Tuesday that the social media network had 2 billion monthly users.

 The company had some 1.94 billion people using its service monthly as of March 31, an increase of 17 percent from a year earlier. (bit.ly/2sefWFL)